Lucretia/ghdl_whiz/README.md

 On KDE plasma with HiDPI and not great eyesight, I find it hard to see the text and GDK_SCALE doesn't work.

 Also, it doesn't automatically scale the timeline to the waveform, which is really annoying.

+## Vaporview

+This is a good extension, but I've not been able to find out how to separate out the array of bits as separate signals in the view.